Dirty Vegas

-Dirty Vegas are an English house music group initially made up of Ben Harris and Paul Harris (no relation) on instruments and production and Steve Smith on vocals.
+Dirty Vegas are an English house music group initially made up of Ben Harris and Paul Harris (no relation to each other) on instruments and production and Steve Smith on vocals.
 The group formed in 2001, then broke up in 2005 before reforming in December 2008 to record new material.

 They are best known for their international hit single "Days Go By", which gained mainstream popularity in a 2003 Mitsubishi Eclipse television commercial, and for remixing songs created by other artists.

 History

 Early success

 Dirty Vegas's debut release was the single "Days Go By."
 It originally made the top 30 in 2001, but when reissued in 2002 reached the top 20 in the UK.
 They released their self-titled debut album in June 2002 and a second album, One, in 2004.

 The song "Days Go By", from their eponymous first album, gained wide exposure in the US when it was used in a 2003 Mitsubishi Eclipse commercial.
 The song went on to win the 2003 Grammy Award for Best Dance Recording.

 They have remixed songs for artists such as Justin Timberlake and Madonna.